-For the following example setup, the symbol (Name) represents the user-programmed variable name.
+For the following example setup, the (Name) field represents the user-programmed variable name.

-For this application (setup shown below), the relay is connected and programmed for both breaker No. 1 and breaker No. 2.
+For this application (setup shown below), the relay is connected and programmed for both breaker 1 and breaker 2.
 The USER 1 key performs the selection of which breaker is to be operated by the USER 2 and USER 3 keys.
 The USER 2 key is used to manually close the breaker and the USER 3 key is used to manually open the breaker.